 • “Drop defensiveness.
 Research has shown that couples in conflict are more prone to interpret their mate’s comments and actions in a negative way, even when their mate meant them as neutral or even positive.
 Believe the best about your partner.
 Remember, you both want the same thing—a good marriage.

 • “Don’t give up.
 Keep working to make it happen.”

-Even “pockets of time” that you take together, a cup of coffee here, a walk together there, even going out for a quick ice cream cone or a soda —where you intentionally make the time to connect together can help.
+Even taking “pockets of time” together can help.
+Even a cup of coffee here, a walk together there, or going out for a quick ice cream cone or a soda —where you intentionally make the time to connect together is important.